Scenarios

 results.select("answer.*")

-This will print a table of the response for each question (note that “activity” is no longer in a separate scenario field):
+This will print a table of the response for each question.
+Note that “activity” is no longer in a separate scenario field; instead, there is a single column for each question that was constructed with the scenarios:

 answer.enjoy_reading |